Are you interested in a career with a social impact?

-Rutgers University-Newark, Temple University, Indiana University of Pennsylvania, Dickinson College, and Penn State University are hosting a 2-week long near surface geophysics field camp at the Susquehanna Shale Hills Critical Zone Observatory in Pennsylvania for freshmen or sophomore students interested in the geosciences.
+Rutgers University-Newark, Temple University, Indiana University of Pennsylvania, Dickinson College, and Penn State University are hosting a 2-week long near surface geophysics field camp at the Susquehanna Shale Hills Critical Zone Observatory in Pennsylvania for first- or second-year undergraduate students interested in the geosciences.

 What is geophysics?